 *This guide will be updated whenever any new titles are discovered or released

 When I was younger we didn’t have Wi-Fi.
 All we had, up until I was sixteen, was an ethernet cable the size of a floppy piece of spaghetti.
 Unfortunately, our “gaming computer”, a ten-tonne white brick that sat in my bedroom on a little pink table, was too far from the ethernet cable.
 It meant I could never play multiplayer games at home.
 Understandably, my unhealthy obsession with strategy games and Sims 3 comes as a result.
 But, when I was thirteen(ish), every day after school I’d pop around my friend’s house to play TF2.
 It was glorious, unlike anything I’d ever played before.
 Unfortunately, the moment I got home, my dreams of playing it were crushed.
-Without internet, I couldn’t play it.
+Without the internet, I couldn’t play it.
 If only there were a game like it, I dreamed, but playable offline where all the enemies were controlled by AI.
 A game with offline bots.

 The Search For Offline Bots